Say hello to Ryan Martt – our new Pub Manager at The Working Boat!

 What Cornish delicacy is your favourite?

 You can’t beat some freshly caught mackerel cooked on the BBQ with some lemon and parsley.
 That is my kind of dish!
-Eating that at the beach on a warm summers night with a juicy pale ale to go with it.
-That is my idea of a good time!
+Eating that at the beach on a warm summer’s night with a juicy pale ale to go with it.
+That’s my idea of a good time.

-Can you sum up Cornwall in 5 words?
+Can you sum up Cornwall in five words?